Official CAD Training and Certification | Autodesk

 Autodesk Learning Online (US Site)

-Students and educators can take advantage of online up-to-date content and courses from Autodesk Learning.
-Practice, test your skills, and learn at your own pace.
+Students and educators can take advantage of up-to-date content and courses from Autodesk Learning online.
+Practise, test your skills and learn at your own pace.

 Autodesk Certification (US Site)

-Go to Autodesk forums and blogs to connect with your peers, ask questions, and share information.
-There is also a vibrant education community (US Site).
+Go to Autodesk forums and blogs (US Site) to connect with your peers, ask questions and share information.
+There is also a vibrant education community.

 Autodesk University On-demand Sessions (US Site)

 Autodesk University is the conference for those who make anything.
-AU brings together Design and Make industry innovators in architecture, engineering, construction, product design, manufacturing, media and entertainment, to share ideas, advance industry practices, and explore opportunities for the future.
+AU brings together Design and Make industry innovators in architecture, engineering, construction, product design, manufacturing, media and entertainment to share ideas, advance industry practises and explore opportunities for the future.
 Explore AU on-demand sessions for every Design and Make professional.